hexpm/hexpm/lib/hexpm_web/templates/policy/privacy.html.md

 Packages published to the public repository are public.
 Anyone can download the full contents of a package without an account, the metadata is shown on hex.pm, and the documentation is published on hexdocs.pm.
 Publishing requires an account; downloading doesn't.

 Package contents and metadata may contain personal data the publisher chose to include, for example author names and email addresses.
 If a package contains personal data about you, it came from the publisher, not from us collecting it from you; see "Your rights" below.
-Treat anything published publicly as public immediately and forever.
-If credentials are published by accident, change them immediately.

 We process public packages to run the registry, on the basis of our contract with the publisher.
 Published packages stay available indefinitely, including after the publisher deletes their account, unless removed under our policies.

 ### Private packages

 Packages published to an organization's private repository aren't public.
-They're available only to members of that organization, and their documentation is served to authenticated members from the organization's subdomain of hexorgs.pm.
+They're available only to members of that organization, and so is their documentation.
 The organization is the controller of this content and we process it under the [Data Processing Agreement](/policies/dpa); it's also covered by the confidentiality terms of the [Terms of Service](/policies/termsofservice).
 When a subscription ends we keep the organization's content for 90 days so the organization can retrieve it.
 After that we may delete it at any time, and we delete it on request.

 ### Logs and security

 The package repository at repo.hex.pm writes an access log for every request.
 Each entry contains the client IP address, the time, the request method and path, the response status, the user agent and the request size.
 The image proxy at img.hex.pm, which serves images embedded in package readmes, writes the same log.
-These logs are stored in a private storage bucket and are available to our administrators and to the infrastructure providers on the [Subprocessors](/policies/subprocessors) page.
+These logs are available to our administrators and to the infrastructure providers on the [Subprocessors](/policies/subprocessors) page.
 We use them for security, for investigating abuse and to compute the aggregate download counts shown on hex.pm.
 We archive them daily and keep the archives, because the download counts we publish for every past day are derived from them.

-For the hex.pm website and API, the application logs the method, path, response status and timing of each request without the IP address, and the load balancer in front of it separately logs every request with the client IP address, user agent and referrer.
+Requests to the hex.pm website and API are logged with the client IP address, user agent and referrer.
 We don't write access logs for hexdocs.pm or hexorgs.pm.

 When you take an action that changes something, such as publishing a package, generating a key or changing account settings, we record it in an audit log together with the IP address and user agent of the request that performed it.
 You can see your own audit log in the dashboard, and organization administrators can see their organization's.
 We keep audit log entries indefinitely, because their purpose is to be a permanent record of what changed.
 Entries about public packages and other public content are kept even after the account or organization that made them is deleted, and they keep a copy of who acted.
 Entries about an organization's private content are part of that organization's data under the [Data Processing Agreement](/policies/dpa) and are deleted with the rest of it.
 On request we can remove the identifying details from your entries.